Troubleshooting Installation FAQs

 The Google MAP API is probably loading more than once on your website page.

-You can determine this by using a code inspector tool such as FIREBUG.
+You can determine this by using the browser console.

-SOLUTION: If your theme or CMS system already loads the Google Maps API then use the following methods to stop the MBB system reloading it.
+SOLUTION: If your theme or website already loads the Google Maps API then use the following methods to stop it loading more than once.

 WordPress:

-- Check to see if your WordPress theme can be adjusted to not load Google maps API
+- Check to see if your WordPress theme can be adjusted to not load Google maps API.
+See WordPress Compatibility Notes.

 - Check other plugins for options that do not load the Google maps API